Skip to content

 Even on a gas cart, the electrical system runs important features.
 Take a moment to test everything that uses power.
 Flip on the headlights and taillights, honk the horn, and check any other accessories like turn signals or a battery gauge.
 It’s also a great idea to ask for any available service records.
 Reviewing a cart’s maintenance history gives you a reliable look into how well it was cared for over its life.
 This simple step can reveal recurring issues and help you anticipate future needs.
 At C2 Vehicles, we pride ourselves on our transparency and the quality of our pre-owned inventory.

-Your Test Drive Checklist
+What to Look for on Your Test Drive

 Never buy a cart without taking it for a spin.
 The test drive is where you get a real feel for its performance.
 Go through a mental checklist as you drive.
 How does the acceleration feel?
 Is it smooth or jerky?
 Test the steering to make sure it’s responsive and doesn’t have too much play.
 Drive it on different surfaces if you can, like pavement and a bit of grass, to see how it handles.
 Listen for any rattles, squeaks, or grinding sounds.
 It’s always smart to research different models before you start shopping so you have an idea of what to expect from a specific brand or year.